 Presented in this report is information to assist the Georgia State Employees Post-employment Health Benefit Fund in meeting the requirements of the Governmental Accounting Standards Board (GASB) Statement No. 75.
-The information is presented for the one-year period ending June 30, 2022.
+The information is presented for the one-year period ending June 30, 2023.
 These calculations have been made on a basis that is consistent with our understanding of these accounting standards.

-The annual actuarial valuation performed as of June 30, 2021 was used as the basis for much of the information presented as of June 30, 2022 in this report.
+The annual actuarial valuation performed as of June 30, 2022 was used as the basis for much of the information presented as of June 30, 2023 in this report.
 The valuation was based upon data furnished by the State pension retirement systems and the Georgia Department of Community Health staff, concerning active, inactive, and retired members along with pertinent claims data and financial information.
 This information was reviewed for completeness and internal consistency but was not audited.
 The valuation results depend on the integrity of the data.
 If any of the information is inaccurate or incomplete our results may be different and our calculations may need to be revised.
-In the June 30, 2021 valuation, 519 active members out of over 46,000 total active members were missing information regarding entry age, so entry age was assumed to be equal to current age for valuation purposes.
-3 active members were missing information regarding gender, so gender was assumed to be female.
+In the June 30, 2022 valuation, 393 active members out of over 44,000 total active members were not found in a recent active eligible role.
+For these records, entry age was assumed to be equal to the information that could be found in their former active role or, if no information could be found, their current age for valuation purposes.
+1 active member was missing information regarding gender, so gender was assumed to be female.